| Hello to you all at Penny Acres School.

 There is a wealth of information about writers and writing at www.ukchildrensbooks.co.uk

-Luka's tune from The Shaman Boy was written and played by Max who
+Luka's tune from The Shaman Boy was written and played by Max Morgan-Johnson.

 You can hear him play or contact him here